STAND UP TO KNEE PAIN

 Fractures or breaks in the bone,

-which are caused by injuries or diseases such as osteoporosis or cancer.
+which are caused by knee injuries or diseases such as osteoporosis or cancer.
 Another type is a stress fracture caused by overuse or repetitive motion.

 Knee pain caused by a breakdown of the cartilage,